convenient/hyper-dimensional-mazes/README.md

 ### Sidewinder ND

-Similar to the comments above, as the extra dimensions accrue for the current implementation the more likely you are to end up with multiple unlinked graphs rather than a uniform spanning tree.
+Similar to the comments above, as the extra dimensions accrue the more likely you are to end up with multiple unlinked graphs rather than a uniform spanning tree.
 The more dimensions, the less likely this is to run.
 The length of each dimension has been reduced to demonstrate a working maze.

 [Read full 4D solution log](readme/sidewinder_4d.log)